franko/elementary-plotlib/sphinx-doc/manual/source/index.rst

 In the chapter below you can find the documentation for the classes and functions that are part of the Elementary Plot public C and C++ interfaces.
 All the classes, functions and enumerators are defined inside the ``elem`` namespace.

-All the definitions are provided by a single header file, ``libelplot.h``.
+All the definitions are provided by a single header file, ``elem/elem.h``.

 .. toctree::
    :maxdepth: 2